More about the program

 Program details

-The program will end on August 31 2025.
+The program closed on August 31 2025.

 We expect Participants to remain on the program, and actively participate for the full duration.
 If you leave the program before it finishes, you'll risk forfeiting the rewards you've earned.